knickhill/cancer-detection/README.md

 ### Model

-We trained five baseline models for the image classification task, including VGG16, ResNet50, and MobileNet using EC2 instance on Amazon AWS.
+We trained five baseline models for the image classification task, including VGG16, ResNet50, and MobileNet, using EC2 instance on Amazon AWS.
 Based on performance on the validation set, we choose VGG16, pre-trained on ImageNet, as the best performing model.

 ![model](images/vgg.png)

 ### Results

-The model we chose produced an accuracy of 86.9% on the test set and an AUC of 0.933, which met our performance benchmarks.
+The model produced an accuracy of 86.9% on the test set and an AUC of 0.933, which met our performance benchmarks. <br/>

+More details in the report.

 ![result|20%](images/result.png)